payara/Payara/appserver/monitoring-console/webapp/JS_DOCS.md

 'dropdown' : { label, value, options, onChange }
 'value'    : { label, value, unit, onChange }
 ```
+* Settings of type `'value'` are inputs for a number that depends on the `unit`
+used by the widget range.
+E.g. a duration in ms or ns, a size in bytes, a percentage or a plain number.
+The actual input component created will therefore depend on the `unit` provided.
+If no unit is provided or the unit is undefined a plain number is assumed.

 An `ENTRY` with no `type` is a _header_ in case `input` is not defined and a generic component if
 `input` is defined:
 ```